MS Exchange Does a Lot, But You Can Make It Do More

 If an employee, on average, gets 100 spam messages a day and spends five seconds determining if it's junk and should be deleted - and the company has 30 employees - that adds up to 250 minutes per day, wasted.
 And, if each of those 30 employees makes $25 per hour, that would amount to $104 in lost revenue every day.
 Can you imagine the lost revenue at a very large company with highly-paid employees?
 Human spam filtering can be very costly and can dramatically reduce employee productivity.

 Good archiving systems are not just a dumping ground for old messages, they index the messages to make them searchable.
-When a court orders you to provide all messages between certain people and/or relating to certain subjects, you want to be able to retrieve them quickly without having to browse.
+If a court orders you to provide all messages between certain people and/or relating to certain subjects, you want to be able to retrieve them quickly without having to browse.

 Recent versions of Exchange Server have a form of archiving available as a premium feature requiring premium client access licenses.
 For this and other reasons, third party archiving solutions are very popular for Microsoft Exchange Server.